bsj17/bsj17.github.io/_posts/2022-10-05-ExORBACUnatendedPosh.md

 Prior killing basic auth it was needed to update unattended PowerShell scripts to use app-only authentication.
 Microsoft did made this possible by introducing new [ExO PoSh module](https://learn.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps).
 It's a streight forward process, but you need to create [Azure app](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) to use it.

 ## Scope(s) and roles
 This were I come to the point of writing this blog post.
-If you're using this approach not being mindful of **scope**, application/script that is going to be using this service principal will have access on ExO tenant level.
+If you're app-only auth approach not being mindful of **scope**, application/script that is going to be using this service principal will have access on ExO tenant level.

 **Why should I care?**  Well, it's a matter of least privilage principle.
 You want to give application only access that is needs and write scope on objects that it needs to mange.